cluesurf/note-book/text/form.md

 ## Example

-First, some images of different usages of LinkText.
+First, some images of different usages of NoteText.
 Here are a few examples from existing code.
 The first is how you might define a "deck" (a "package" of Link code).
 The second is the first part of the Tao Te Ching captured in a tree, and the later we show how you might write a